-How to Paint Your Interior Doors
+How to Paint your Interior Doors

-Paint your doors like a professional
+How to paint interior doors like a professional

 The ideal place to paint a door